-Below is the bottom third of the NHL Team Rankings in terms of prospects as voted on by Hockey's Future staff.
-To determine the ranking, each team's entire prospect pool was taken into consideration.
-For reference, just the top five prospects are listed.
+Below is the 21-30 segment of the Hockey’s Future 2014-15 Fall NHL team rankings.
+The teams are ranked in terms of the quality of their overall prospect pool as voted on by members of the HF staff.
+For reference purposes, just the top five prospects are listed.
 To be eligible, a prospect must meet HF’s prospect criteria.
-The rankings are done twice a year, in the Fall and Spring.
+The ranking is done twice a year, in the Fall and Spring.
 Each team’s rank from the previous rankings is listed in parentheses.
 Read more»

 Photo: New Jersey Devils rookie defenseman Damon Severson stepped right into the NHL after starring for the WHL’s Kelowna Rockets the past four seasons (courtesy of Bruce Bennett/Getty Images)

 The emergence of New Jersey Devils defenseman Damon Severson as an offensive presence after making the jump directly from junior hockey to the NHL has been a bit of a surprise.
 Tanner Pearson was expected to make an impact for the Los Angeles Kings after seeing regular ice time during the Stanley Cup playoffs, but few expected the eye-popping offensive numbers he has put up so far.
 Read more»